dbbs-lab/bsb-core/docs/simulation/simulation.rst

   bsb simulate my_network.hdf5 my_sim_name

-When you use the library, you can set up more complex workflows, for example, this is a parameter sweep that loops and modifies the release probability of the AMPA synapse in the cerebellar granule cell:
+When you use the library, you can set up more complex workflows.
+For example a parameter sweep that loops and modifies the release probability of the AMPA synapse in the cerebellar granule cell:

 .. literalinclude:: ../../examples/simulation/parameter_sweep.py
   :language: python

 .. rubric:: Parallel simulations